blockspacer/flex_docs/blog/_docs/download.md

 NOTE: dependencies include big codebases like cling and LLVM.
 Build from source can take a lot of processor time.

 For contributors: conan allows to provide pre-built packages.
-Please open github issue https://github.com/blockspacer/flextool/issues if no pre-built packages are available for your platform.
+Please open [GitHub Issue](https://github.com/blockspacer/flextool/issues) if no pre-built packages are available for your platform.

 ## Build extra dependencies